Applications are closed. The next call will open in February 2017.

 What is NSI New Voices?

 NSI New Voices is a culturally-sensitive training course that exposes young Aboriginal people aged 18-35 to a variety of creative and challenging employment opportunities in film, TV and digital media.

 NSI New Voices grads have had a variety of successes:

 - Broadcast of short film on APTN

-- Acceptance into the NSI Drama Prize course
+- Acceptance into NSI Drama Prize and NSI Aboriginal Documentary courses

 - Crew on a variety of APTN programming including: lifestyle series Fit First; kids series Planet Echo, live coverage of the 2010 Olympics